If you’re looking for a free solution to better understand your Mondiad audience, Google Tag Manager might be for you.

 In your GTM dashboard, head over to the “Tags” tab.
 Here, create a new tab and fill out the required fields.

-Name your tag something easy to identify, like Mondiad General Script , set the tag type to Custom HTML, and finally, copy and paste a Mondiad script into the HTML box.
+Name your tag something easy to identify, like Mondiad General Script, set the tag type to Custom HTML, and finally, copy and paste your Mondiad-generated script into the HTML box.

 To finalize the setup, move on to the “Triggering” section, choose “All Pages” and then save the tag to publish your changes.